raguay/ModalFileManager-NWjs/README.md

 - [ffmpeg](https://ffmpeg.org/) for getting and using video information in the Extra Panel.
 - [fd](https://github.com/sharkdp/fd) for quick file finding.
 It's a `find` replacement written in Rust.
+- For using the macOS trashcan, you have to have (`trash`)[https://github.com/andreafrancia/trash-cli] command line program installed using `brew install trash-cli`.
+If the program isn't installed before installing mfm, then you will need to adjust the environment variable for PATH in the preferences to make sure it is in the path.

-- I also use the standard cp, mv, and rm commands on the command line.
+I also use the standard `cp`, `mv`, and `rm` commands on the command line.
 These still run faster than rewriting them in the scripting language.
 The major drawback is there isn't a backup method.
-Once deleted, always deleted. `Trashcan` support will come later.
+Once deleted, always deleted.

-All of the programs should be downloaded and in your shells path.
+All of the programs should be downloaded and in your shell's path.
 Modal File Manager doesn't assume location for anything except or it's own configuration files.
+But, if Modal File Manager can't find the program, you can adjust the path used in the preferences (Command Prompt command is `Show Preferences`).

 ## Configuration Files